 “The western landscape is an endless source of inspiration to me,” Robert says.
 “I draw strictly from my own observations, which imparts an authentic and natural quality to my paintings.
 If something is in one of my paintings, I’ve been there and I’ve experienced it.”
 He also finds the technical challenges of his art to be motivating and rewarding.
 “One of the most energizing things about painting is improving the quality of what you do.
 I believe there is no limit to how far you can take your ability.
 Over the years I’ve also realized it’s important for me to share my personal vision of the West with others.
 It’s a thrill when my paintings resonate with the viewer on a personal level.”

 Robert’s life in the west included some time in Colorado where he and his wife, Nanette, raised and showed paint horses.
 After spending some years on the California coast, the couple and their two children have moved back home to the Arizona high country near Prescott.

 Robert exhibits annually at the National Cowboy and Western Heritage Museum in Oklahoma City, the Autry National Center in Los Angeles, the Eiteljorg Museum in Indianapolis, the National Museum of Wildlife Art in Jackson, and the Phippen Museum in Prescott.
-Publications featuring Robert’s paintings have included Art of the West, Cowboys and Indians, Persimmon Hill, Southwest Art, Western Art Collector, Western Horseman, and Wildlife Art.
+Publications featuring Robert’s paintings have included Art of the West, Cowboys and Indians, Fine Art Connoisseur, Persimmon Hill, Southwest Art, Western Art Collector, Western Horseman, and Wildlife Art.
 In 2011 he was the recipient of the Eiteljorg Museum’s Victor Higgins award for the best body of work presented.